Cory Booker: Israel-Palestine conflict

+Gaza war

+In August 2025, Booker was in a minority of Senate Democrats that voted against an effort led by Bernie Sanders to block the sale of military arms to Israel in response to rising death tolls from the Gaza war and restrictions on humanitarian aid resulting in severe starvation.
+He consistently voted for arms sales to Israel and against Sanders's resolutions to condition military aid to Israel amid the Gaza Strip famine and humanitarian crisis, saying it "would restrict our country's ability to provide future security guarantees without achieving the goal of ending this war now or increasing vital humanitarian aid".

+Relationship with AIPAC

+In 2019, Booker said that he and the president of the pro-Israel lobby AIPAC "talk often" and "text message back and forth like teenagers".
+In the same year, he told an AIPAC audience, "We need leadership in both parties that is about uniting Americans around a common cause.
+And what greater tradition has there been in America, going back to the founding of Israel that we have common cause with the state of Israel.
+We have a common cause, and they are our allies".
+He has received approximately $800,000 from AIPAC, and has said that he attended AIPAC conferences "well before I knew that one day I would be [a senator]".

 Other activities

 Obama association

 In 2009, after Barack Obama became President of the United States, Booker was offered the leadership of the new White House Office of Urban Affairs.
 He turned the offer down, citing a commitment to Newark.

-Booker generated controversy on May 12, 2012, when he appeared on Meet The Press as a surrogate for Obama's reelection campaign and made remarks critical of that campaign.
+Booker generated controversy on May 12, 2012, when he appeared on Meet the Press as a surrogate for Obama's reelection campaign and made remarks critical of that campaign.
 Booker said that the attacks on Republican presidential candidate Mitt Romney's record at Bain Capital were "nauseating to me on both sides.
 It's nauseating to the American public.
 Enough is enough.
 Stop attacking private equity.
 Stop attacking Jeremiah Wright."
 The Romney campaign used the comments against Obama.
 Booker made follow-up comments clarifying that he believed Obama's attacks on Romney's record at Bain were legitimate but did not retract his point about attacking private equity in general.
 Two weeks later, Booker's communications director Anne Torres tendered her resignation, although she maintained it was unrelated to Meet the Press.